aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ## Prerequisites
 Before deploying the solution, you will need the following:
-* A Virtual Private Cloud (VPC) with private subnets with either internet connectivity via NAT Gateway, or a DynamoDB Gateway Endpoint.
+* A Virtual Private Cloud (VPC) with private subnets with either:
+  * Internet connectivity via NAT Gateway
+  * VPC endpoints for DynamoDB, Security Token Service (STS), and Secrets Manager.
 * Appropriate IAM permissions to deploy the `custom-idp.yaml` CloudFormation template, including but not limited to creating CodePipeline and CodeBuild projects, IAM roles, and IAM policies.

 > [!IMPORTANT]